mbask/fertplanspatial/README.md

 The goal of the package is to define fertilization plans for the fields of a farm and spatialize them.
-Fertilization plans in the Lazio region territory have to follow these agronomic guidelines with specific attention to [attachment no.
+Fertilization plans in the Lazio region territory have to follow the agronomic guidelines with specific attention to [attachment no.
 2](http://www.regione.lazio.it/binary/rl_main/tbl_documenti/AGC_DD_G01782_24_02_2020_Allegato1.pdf "PDF file of the Attachment 2 of the guidelines")
-(Assessorato Agricoltura, Promozione della Filiera e della Cultura del Cibo, Ambiente e Risorse Naturali 2020) and relies on R package `fertplan` to perform the raw computations.
+(Assessorato Agricoltura, Promozione della Filiera e della Cultura del Cibo, Ambiente e Risorse Naturali 2020) and rely on R package `fertplan` to perform the raw computations.

 ## Installation